Get 5% discount with code PROMO5 ! Free shipping for most countries! HSA/FSA-approved products 🇺🇸!

 Glutamine plays a role in protein synthesis and in supporting your immune system during times of stress, including during prolonged and intense physical exertion and high-intensity strength training.
 It is also a precursor of glutathione, an intracellular antioxidant that protects cells from oxidative damage.
-When glutamine reserves are depleted, you may experience a decrease in strength, endurance and recovery.
+When glutamine reserves are depleted, you may experience a decrease in strength, endurance, and recovery.
 However, as the famous saying goes: all in moderation.
 An excess of glutamine can also be harmful if taken in exceeding doses.
-Some side effects to too much glutamine can include nausea, vomiting, joint pains and hives.
+Some side effects of too much glutamine can include nausea, vomiting, joint pains, and hives.

 In conclusion, our glutamine levels impact many aspects of our mental and physical health.
-In order to make sure that your glutamine levels are balanced and steady, make sure to test your levels and to evaluate how you can make the right changes to rebalance your body and mind.
+To make sure that your glutamine levels are balanced and steady, make sure to test your levels and evaluate how you can make the right changes to rebalance your body and mind.

 Biomarkers